Trochaic octameter: Description and uses

 A line of trochaic octameter is eight of these in a row:

 We can scan this with a 'x' mark representing an unstressed syllable and a '/' mark representing a stressed syllable.
 In this notation a line of trochaic octameter would look like this:

 The following first verse from "The Raven" shows the use of trochaic octameter.
 Note the heavy use of dactyls in the second and fifth line, which help to emphasize the more regular lines, and the use of strong accents to end the second, fourth and fifth lines, reinforcing the rhyme:

 We can notate the scansion of this as follows:

+The following first two lines from "Womanizer" by Britney Spears also show trochaic octameter.

+We can notate the scansion of this as follows:

+It becomes more important in another section of the chorus, in which words are repeated so as to maintain the meter.

 In other literatures

 Trochaic octameter is popular in Polish and Czech literatures.
 It is because the main stress in Polish falls regularly on the penultimate syllable and in Czech on the first syllable.
 So all Polish and Czech two-syllable words are trochaic.